Applications and all transcripts should be received at least six weeks

 from an institution to Admission, or when it is officially

 Non-degree/non-matriculated applicants are not required to submit transcripts, but are required to have a high school diploma or GED equivalency.
 International students must provide a copy of their I-20 from their current U.S. institution to enroll as a non-degree student.

 required for applicants who have completed 24 semester credits.
-Applicants whose first language is not
+International applicants whose first language is not

-English are required to take the TOEFL or IELTS.
+English are required to take the TOEFL, IELTS, or PTE.
 Test scores are valid up

 All students should use the following codes

 to send score reports to Drexel: SAT and TOEFL: 2194 or ACT: 3556.

 You do not need to wait to be accepted to apply for financial aid.
 To be considered for need-based financial aid, you'll need to file the FAFSA.
 You can complete the form online at fafsa.ed.gov; be sure to list Drexel's FAFSA school code: 003256.
 The FAFSA can be started as early as October 1; however, for full financial aid consideration, you should file by February 15.
 Please note that non-matriculated students are not eligible for state or federal funding.